When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 Nobody can really go after him.

-I've heard different, I'm not a lawyer, so I can't speak with a lot of authority on this, but I've heard some people that I respect who say, look, it's not clear that this, that Barack Obama will enjoy immunity if he was up to really bad things.
+I've heard different I'm not a lawyer, so I can't speak with a lot of authority on this, but I've heard some people that I respect who say, look, it's not clear that Barack Obama will enjoy immunity.

 Is there enough evidence to charge Barack Obama?

-I think right now I'm hopeful that people, that investigators and prosecutors are focused on Barack Obama's spy chiefs like John Brennan, like James Comey, because it seems to me that with a lot of the documents that have become, and also Adam Schiff, we should say, that with a lot of documents that are being declassified and released to the public, there appears to be evidence of their wrongdoing, of their criminal wrongdoing.
+I think right now, I'm hopeful that people, that investigators and prosecutors are focused on Barack Obama's spy chiefs like John Brennan, like James Comey, because it seems to me that with a lot of the documents that have become, and also Adam Schiff, we should say that with a lot of documents that are being declassified and released to the public, there appear there appears to be evidence of their wrongdoing, of their criminal wrongdoing.

-So, again, I always imagine that if they're going to get Barack Obama, if a target is Barack Obama, that's going to have to come through someone talking, John Brennan, James Comey, someone like that wanting to give up Barack Obama.
+So again, I always imagine that if someone that if they're going to get Barack Obama, if the target is Barack Obama, that's going to have to come through someone talking, that John Brennan, James Comey, someone like that, wanting to give up Barack Obama.

 And look, that's certainly not past John Brennan.

-But right now, I think your great audience should be optimistic that people like Cash Patel, John Radcliffe, Pam Bondi, Tulsi Gabbard right now are focused on some of the heavy hitters from the Obama administration, like Brennan and Comey.
+It's a possibility, but right now, I think your great audience should be optimistic that people like Cash Patel, John Ratcliffe, Pam Bondy, Tulsi Gabbard right now are focused on some of the heavy hitters from the Obama administration, like Brennan and Comey.

-Let me just ask you one more thing, Lee, before I let you go, and that is the role of the media, because it is conceivable that this kind of operation is hatched in the Hillary campaign.
+Let me just ask you one more thing, Lee, before I let you go, and that is the role of the media because it is.

 So it's conceivable, although to me not really believable, that the media is just duped.